Walkable city: Examples

-The ten most walkable cities around the world are Florence, Venice, Riga, Athens, Hamburg, Edinburgh, Madrid, Porto, Tallinn and Stockholm according to a 2002 study by tourlane.com.
+The ten most-walkable cities, according to the tourism website Tourlane, are Florence, Venice, Riga, Athens, Hamburg, Edinburgh, Madrid, Porto, Tallinn, and Stockholm.

 The walkability of an area is determined by factors such as density, functional mix, and access networks.
-In addition, the Institute for Transportation and Development Policy (ITDP) ranked the walkability of cities according to the closeness to car-free places (100m), closeness to healthcare and education (1km), and by small size of city blocks.
-Components including the allocation of funds toward public transit and walkways, as well as zoning and infrastructure changes contribute to the success of walkable cities.
+The Institute for Transportation and Development Policy (ITDP) ranked the walkability of cities according to the closeness to car-free places (100 metres), closeness to healthcare and education (1 km), and by the small size of city blocks.
+Public policy components, including the allocation of funds toward public transit and walkways, and zoning and infrastructure changes, contribute to the success of walkable cities.

-Spain, Madrid combines inner-city transit with light-rail trains to provide over 89% of the population access to the transit system from less than one kilometer away.
+Madrid combines inner-city transit with light-rail trains to provide over 89% of the population access to the transit system from less than 1 km away.

 Environmental impact

-Walkable cities encourage walking, biking, and public transit opposed to passenger vehicles, which decreases the use of fossil fuels.
-In the United States, transportation is the largest contributor of green house gas emissions, accounting for 27% of the total in 2020.
-Moreover, increased walkability results in less air and noise pollution, as well as additional land for green space that is not being used by vehicles.
-These factors along with others tackle environmental disproportionality and injustice through ameliorating climate change and diversifying accessibility.
-The United Nations outlines 17 Sustainable Development Goals that aim to tackle social and environmental problems.
-Walking cities address SDG #11: Sustainable Cities and Communities through urban planning that allows access to better transportation.
+Walkable cities encourage walking, cycling, and public transit rather than passenger vehicles, which decreases the use of fossil fuels.
+In the United States, transportation is the largest contributor of greenhouse gas emissions, accounting for 27% of the total in 2020.
+Increased walkability results in less air and noise pollution, and additional land for green space that is not being used by vehicles.
+These and other factors tackle environmental injustice by ameliorating climate change and improving accessibility.
+The United Nations outlines 17 Sustainable Development Goals that aim to tackle social and environmental problems, and walking cities address SDG #11: Sustainable Cities and Communities through urban planning that allows access to better transportation.